 The training program consists of two main elements, both fundamental in developing arousal and ejaculation control.
 He describes the methods in a good amount of detail, with a specific focus on learning to recognize your arousal levels.

-His intention is that you learn when your body is signalling that you’re approaching the point of no return.
+His intention is that you learn when your body is signaling that you’re approaching the point of no return.
 In that way you can then learn to keep yourself at the plateau stage of arousal, and not ejaculate until you choose to.

 I liked the way he thinks about the partner in this inclusive way; he acknowledges the fact that she has an important role to play in your journey to learn control.